Retirement Planning, Entrepreneur Bridget Start Retirement Planning, Entrepreneur Bridget Start

 What is Inflation?

-Recently inflation has been a hot topic, but what exactly is inflation and why does it matter so much?
+Recently, inflation has been a hot topic, but what exactly is inflation and why does it matter so much?
 Inflation is the rate of increase in prices over a given period of time caused by an increase in the money supply.
 Since this causes more money to chase after the same amount of goods and services in our economy, prices increase.
 Our money then has less purchasing power because we end up paying more for things than before.
-Inflation is not a new phenomenon but hasn’t been a big issue since the early 1980s.
+Inflation is not a new phenomenon, but it hasn’t been a big issue since the early 1980s.

 If we look at the M2 money supply data below, which is how the Federal Reserve broadly measures the money supply, you will notice the large increase that happened during the COVID pandemic to try and help stimulate the economy.
 People can debate back and forth if that was the right or wrong thing for politicians and the Federal Reserve to do.
 I would like to instead focus on some practical tips to help weather the “inflation storm” and potentially come out on the other side unscathed or even better than before!